have been tracking!

 In 2017 we installed a live stream loon nest cam in bay #6 (our bay).
 It was a great project and was watched by both lake members, professionals and others.

-For the past 5 years we’ve had our friends Dan and Patty Sura help with the spring vegetating of the nests and nest placement.
-Other lake association volunteers have been involved and now in 2021 the next generation of Zernovs are learning the art of loon management.
+Thank you to all the people we’ve had help with the spring vegetating of the nests and nest placement; Dan and Patty Sura, Lance Baumann, and Gary Johnson.
+In 2021 the next generation of Zernovs are learning the art of loon management.